stellar/actions/README-rust-release.md

 Make any changes to the `release/vX.Y.Z` branch needed to prepare for this release.
 This will probably involve:
- - Updating the versions of any dependencies that have since been released that the crates are dependent on.
-It's important to update any corresponding `[patch.*]` entries to match as well.
+ - Updating the versions and git refs of any dependencies that have since been released that the crates are dependent on.
  - Update any docs.

 _CI will run the [rust-publish-dry-run] checks on `release/*` branches to verify